mjfrigaard/sharing-your-work/manuscript/03chapter.md

 ![](images/03-head-readme.png)

 As we can see, this is the first few lines of the `README.md`.
-Markdown is a plain text format, so it will print clearly to the **Terminal** window.
+Markdown is a plain text format so that it will print clearly to the **Terminal** window.
 In addition to `head`, we can also use the `tail` command to view the bottom of the `README.md` file.

 What if we want to see all the contents in `README.md`?
-Well, before doing this we want to see how big the file is, and we can do that using `wc` (which stands for "word count").
+Well, before printing all the contents, we want to see how big the file is, and we can do that using `wc` (which stands for "word count").

 ```sh
 $ wc README.md